ccosp/open-o/docs/archive/mcedt/MCEDT_HCV_Issue_Knowledge.md

 "inProps.put(WSHandlerConstants.ALLOW_RSA15_KEY_TRANSPORT_ALGORITHM, "true");"

-This enabled the use of this RSA 1.5 algorithm in the current WSS4J version, and the header parsing error was resolved.
+This enabled the use of the RSA 1.5 algorithm in the current WSS4J version, and the header parsing error was resolved.

 # Signature Invalid Error